JLSteenwyk/BioKIT/docs/index.rst

 	# activate virtual environment
 	source .venv/bin/activate
 	# install phykit
-	pip install phykit
+	pip install biokit

-**Note, the virtual environment must be activated to use phykit.**
+**Note, the virtual environment must be activated to use biokit.**

-After using PhyKIT, you may wish to deactivate your virtual environment and can do so using the following command:
+After using BioKIT, you may wish to deactivate your virtual environment and can do so using the following command:

 .. code-block:: shell